davidrtorres/8-Week-SQL-Challenge/Marketing_Data_Analytics_Study/Data_Analysis.md

 # Data Analysis

-We're working with several tables which need to be joined.
+I'm working with several tables which need to be joined.
 Here is the code using INNER JOIN to join the 5 tables.
 ```
 DROP TABLE IF EXISTS complete_joint_dataset;
 CREATE TEMP TABLE complete_joint_dataset AS